osu-eesc/cms-docs/user-guide/docs/special-roles.md

       ![Copyedit bulk select](images/copyedit-bulk-select.png)
     3. Check the box for "Copyeditor" and select the name from the drop down list that appears.
 Then click "Apply".
       ![Copyedit bulk assign](images/copyedit-bulk-assign.png)

+Assigning a piece of content to a person will remove it from the "Unassigned" list and add it to the list of assigned items they see when they log in.

 ### Editing content